Multilingual and Multi-topical Benchmark of Fine-tuned Language models and Large Language Models for Check-Worthy Claim Detection: Related work

-More works in the check-worthy claim detection exist featuring the methods based on fine-tuned LLMs. \citet{gupta-etal-2021-lesa} proposed a generalized claim detection system based on the BERT architecture (used for semantic features extraction) and BiLSTM (used for linguistic features extraction).
-The limitation of the published LESA results is that the datasets are only in English and that the noisy data used in the training of the models were dedicated solely to the subject of COVID-19 (semi-noisy and non-noisy data are on various topics).
-Nevertheless, the LESA model has the feature of being general due to its ability to detect claims in any online text, regardless of whether the source of the text is a social media, a blog or a news portal.
+More works in the check-worthy claim detection exist featuring the methods based on fine-tuned language models. \citet{gupta-etal-2021-lesa} proposed a generalized claim detection system LESA based on the BERT architecture (used for semantic features extraction) and BiLSTM (used for linguistic features extraction).
+The limitation is that the employed datasets are only in English and that the noisy data used in the training of the models were dedicated solely to the subject of COVID-19 (semi-noisy and non-noisy data are on various topics).
+Nevertheless, the LESA model has the feature of being general due to its ability to detect claims in any online text, regardless of whether the source of the text is a social media, a blog or a news article.